riandyrn/otelchi/examples/basic/README.md

 An HTTP server using go-chi/chi and instrumentation.
 The server has a `/users/{id:[0-9]+}` endpoint.
 The server generates span information to `stdout`.

-These instructions expect you to have [docker compose](https://docs.docker.com/compose/) installed.
+These instructions expect you to have [Docker Compose](https://docs.docker.com/compose/) installed.

 Bring up the `mux-server` and `mux-client` services to run the
 example: